SAP-samples/cloud-mdk-tutorial-samples/Onboarding-Android-client/Onboarding-Android-client.md

     ![MDK](img-8.png)

 9. You have the option to enable Biometric Authentication for faster access to app data.
 Provide your biometric information.
+Please note that if your client is multi-user enabled, you won't see the screen below.

     ![MDK](img-9.png)